 Tax Authority Payments

 Intrastat reporting is a requirement for companies that trade across EU borders.
-It monitors the movement of goods between EU Member States and the data collected enables EU countries to compile important trade statistics to monitor cross-border transactions.
+It monitors the movement of goods between EU Member States and then the data collected enables EU countries to compile important trade statistics to monitor cross-border transactions.

 Ensure your business is getting Intrastat right: